Claire Messud

-Claire Messud (born 1966) is an American novelist and literature and creative writing professor.
+Claire Messud (born October 8, 1966) is an American/Canadian/French novelist and literature and creative writing professor.
 She is best known as the author of the novel The Emperor's Children (2006).

 Early life

-Born in Greenwich, Connecticut, Messud grew up in the United States, Australia, and Canada, returning to the United States as a teenager.
+Born in Greenwich, Connecticut, Messud grew up in Australia and Canada, spending two years in boarding school in the United States as a teenager.
 Messud's mother is Canadian, and her father is a Pied-noir from French Algeria.
 She was educated at the University of Toronto Schools and Milton Academy.
-She did undergraduate and graduate studies at Yale University and Cambridge University, where she met her spouse James Wood.
+She did undergraduate and graduate studies at Yale University and Cambridge University, where she met her husband James Wood.